cloudfoundry/diego-design-notes/migrating-to-diego.md

 With that said, there are a handful of differences between Diego and the DEAs.
 Some of these are slated to be addressed.
 Some are not (though they can be if we get feedback that they need to be).

-This migration guide is made up of two sections:
+This migration guide is made up of three sections:

-- [Targeting Diego](#targeting-diego) describes the API calls necessary to run on Diego
+- [Targeting Diego](#targeting-diego) is intended for *developers* and describes the API calls necessary to run on Diego
     + [Installing the `diego-beta` CLI Plugin](#installing-the-diego-beta-cli-plugin)
     + [Starting a new application on Diego](#starting-a-new-application-on-diego)
     + [Transitioning an application between backends](#transitioning-an-application-between-backends)